 Your pre-launch checklist will be unique to your agency’s workflow, requirements, and deadlines.
 Below is a typical checklist.

-2. Have you told us about your RSS feeds?
+3. Have you told us about your RSS feeds?
 We love RSS feeds.
 Tell us about all of your feeds, even if you opt not to show them (see #5 below).
-They’re the quickest way for you to tell us about your new and updated content.
-Feeds also have well-structured titles, URLs, descriptions, and dates that we use to improve your search results page.
+They’re a quick way for us to index your new and updated content, in addition to the content listed on your sitemap (see above).
 (Tip: Preview your feeds from the RSS page in the Admin Center to confirm that we’ve indexed your content.)

 Customize the Display of Your Search Results Page